-Rumor: Samsung 4G LTE could become Droid Stealth, could launch April 7th [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Rumor: Samsung 4G LTE could become Droid Stealth, could launch April 7th [UPDATED]Alex Wagner - Editorial Director of News and Content

 Now that the HTC ThunderBolt is finally here, that means we can begin worrying about Verizon's other LTE handsets and when they'll begin arriving, too.
 Thanks to a new leak sent over to Android Central, it looks like Samsung's 4G LTE, aka SCH-i510, aka Stealth, aka DROID Stealth will be the next 4G smartphone to hit Big Red's airwaves.
 As you can see above, Costco is planning to launch the device, which they're calling the "Samsung 4G Droid Stealth," on April 7th, with pre-orders (and live demos) kicking off on March 24th.